by Wyn Hilty

 Now, is she Billie Jo, Betty Jo or Bobbie Jo?

-Billie Jo, Betty Jo, and Bobbie Jo are the three buxom lasses seen swimming in the water tank at the beginning of every episode of Petticoat Junction, which aired from 1963 to 1970.
+Billie Jo, Betty Jo, and Bobbie Jo are the three buxom lasses seen swimming in the water tank at the beginning of every episode of the CBS sitcom Petticoat Junction, which aired from 1963 to 1970.
 (Thanks to Allen Smalling for the correct dates.)

 [Chanted.]
 Eegah, Eegah, bonk bonk on the head!